-- whether you choose a Basic Omnibus Indirect Client Account or a Gross Omnibus Indirect Client Account (as discussed under "The types of accounts available" above); - in each case, whether such assets are transferred by way of title transfer or security interest; - whether or not cash that you transfer to us is treated as client money in accordance with the FCA client money rules; - whether we call any excess margin from you or you pay excess margin to us; - whether you will get back the same type of asset as you provided as margin; and - the bankruptcy and other laws that govern the clearing broker, us and the CCP.
+- whether you choose a Basic Omnibus Indirect Client Account or a Gross Omnibus Indirect Client Account (as discussed under "The types of accounts available" above); - in each case, whether such assets are transferred by way of title transfer or security interest; - whether or not cash that you transfer to us is treated as client funds in accordance with Articles L. 533-10, II 8° and L. 440-7 to L. 440-10 of the French monetary and financial code (code monétaire et financier the "Financial Code") in respect of client funds; - whether we call any excess margin from you or you pay excess margin to us; - whether you will get back the same type of asset as you provided as margin; and - the bankruptcy and other laws that govern the clearing broker, us and the CCP.

-The rest of Part One B sets out further details for each of these variables and their implications under English Law.
+The rest of Part One B sets out further details for each of these variables and their implications under French Law.